GSA/digitalgov-pra/_pages/clearance-types/index.md

 With this clearance, OMB will work with a more streamlined review process that still fits the purposes of the PRA.
 OMB may decide to modify or waive the public comment requirements, but you still need to make every possible effort to get public input about your collection.

-Emergency clearances can only be approved for a maximum of six months; after this, your agency needs to renew the collection using the normal PRA process.
+Emergency clearances can only be approved for a maximum of six months; after this, your agency needs to renew the collection using the standard PRA process.